Liropus minusculus

-Liropus minusculus is also known as skeleton shrimp found in a reef cave off the coast of Catalina Island, California.
+Liropus minusculus is as species of skeleton shrimp found in a reef cave off the coast of Catalina Island, California.
 It is the only member of Liropus known from the Northeast Pacific Ocean.

 Description

 Like all members of Caprellidae, Liropus minusculus have slender, translucent bodies that make them look like living skeletons.
 The coloration helps them camouflage in with their surroundings, resembling seaweed or other vegetation.
 They are very small, measuring only about 3.3 mm in length, and smallest of the nine species of Liropus.

 Liropus minusculus is a predator that remains still, clinging to rocks or plants, until prey approaches.
 Males have claw-like gnathopods which are used during mating to grasp the female.
 Females have smaller gnathopods.
 L. minusculus is distinguishable from other members of Liropus primarily from the shape of its torso and abdominal limbs.

 In May 2014, the International Institute for Species Exploration listed L. minusculus as one of the "Top 10 News Species" named in 2013.